kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## AI Turns Application-Specific Documentation Into a Conversation
+## AI Turns Application-Specific Documentation Into a Conversation { #ai-documentation-conversation }

 Once an AI agent can read those generated artifacts, the developer can interact with that application-specific documentation conversationally.